March 24, 2021 9 min read

 Despite the negative health effects aluminum exposure can cause in adults, the vast majority of adults do not need to worry over everyday exposure.
 People with kidney or liver problems, people who take aluminum-containing medications, and people who work industrial jobs that involve metal exposure are the main groups that have any real reason to be concerned.

 However, this is only true of otherwise healthy adults.
 A baby, on the other hand, has a much more delicate system.
 The same amount of metal that would have no effect on adult may be toxic for a baby.
-The short answer is that yes, aluminum in formula can harm a growing baby.
-Switching to a cleaner product like HiPP helps your baby be as healthy as possible.
+The short answer is that yes, aluminum in formula may harm a growing baby.
+As parents, you want to keep your baby as healthy as possible.
+That is why it's important to educate yourself about the safety practices of baby formula manufacturers such as HiPP.
+This will give you a better idea about how clean the ingredients in your baby's formula are.

 There is also some evidence that maternal aluminum exposure during pregnancy will worsen health outcomes for the child.
 Animal studies have demonstrated that when an expecting mother is exposed to this metal, it causes malformations, disrupted development of many kinds, and failure to grow properly.
 It may also significantly delay puberty.

-High presence of aluminum in some baby formulas is an established fact.
+We know that there is a high presence of aluminum in some baby formulas.
 However, the medical community does not currently seem to accept it as scientifically proven that the metal content of formula may harm the baby who consumes it.
 This is because there have not been enough large-scale studies.

-However, the evidence is still there.
+However, the preliminary evidence from some studies suggests that the health consequences are not good.
 One study published in New England Journal of Medicine looked at the effects of aluminum exposure on the neurological development of 227 preterm babies who required intravenous feeding.
 Researchers found that switching from standard feeding solution to a specially-made, aluminum-free solution improved the babies' neurological development (Bishop et al., 1997, p.
 1561).
 Plus: There are isolated case reports of newborn infants with congenital kidney problems from apparent aluminum toxicity (Freundlich, 1985, p.
 527).

 There are several situations in which it is especially important to be aware of the quality of baby formula, especially in regards to metal contamination.
 It's best to use a very low-aluminum or aluminum-free formula for babies who...